clawpack/doc/doc/googleearth_plotting.rst

 KML and KMZ files
 -----------------
-KML files are very similar to HTML files in that they use `<tags>...</tags>` to describe data to be rendered by a suitable rendering engine.
-Like a web browser, Google Earth can be viewed as browser for geospatial data described by the KML-specific tags.
+KML files are very similar to HTML files in that they contan `<tags>...</tags>` describing data to be rendered by a suitable rendering engine.
+Whereas as standard web browsers can render content described by HTML tags, Google Earth renders the geospatial data described by KML-specific tags.

-The VisClaw `kml` attributes described above will create PNG files for frames, gauges and colorbars, and a hierarchy of linked KML files, including a top level `doc.kml` file for the entire simulation, one top level `doc.kml` file per figure, and additional referenced kml files per frame.
+The `kml` attributes described above will direct VisClaw to create Google Earth suitable PNG files for frames and colorbars and a hierarchy of linked KML files, including a top level `doc.kml` file for the entire simulation, one top level `doc.kml` file per figure, and additional referenced kml files per frame.
 These KML and image files will not appear